George Seaman Gray: Biography

 Gray was an honored elder in the Mount Auburn Presbyterian Church, from December, 1871, until his death, except for a brief interval of voluntary retirement; and as the faithful teacher for half that time of a very large class in the Sunday School exercised a great influence over the young.
-He published anonymously in 1884 a volume entitled Eight Studies on the Lord's Day, which attracted attention widely as a scholarly and thoughtful defense of the Christian Sabbath.
+He published anonymously in 1884 a volume entitled Eight Studies on the Lord's Day.
+This attracted attention widely as a scholarly and thoughtful defense of the Christian Sabbath.